-- Ensures the split of Black Start providers is reasonably spread over DNO licence areas to share the resourcing of enacting LJRPs and demand loading. - Ensures that most non-Black Start stations are all relatively close to a Black Start provider and therefore auxiliary supplies are provided as the skeleton network is established. - Creates a relatively uniform restoration of the NETS along the skeleton network.
+- Ensures the split of Black Start providers is reasonably spread over DNO licence areas to share the resourcing of enacting LJRPs and demand loading. - Ensures that most non-Black Start stations are within reach of a Black Start provider and therefore auxiliary supplies are provided as the skeleton network is established. - Creates a relatively uniform restoration of the NETS along the skeleton network.